Welcome to CATCA

 CATCA in 2008 had three Seal Tours at the European Union lobbying at the Ministries of Environment and Agriculture, the European Parliament, the European Commission and some European Parliaments for the seals.
 Ericka representing CATCA was involved in high level lobbying with all the 27 European Union Countries.

 Ericka's efforts played a major role in achieving the ban on the import trade of seal products at the European Union.

 These three lobbying tours and CATCA's international effort coordinating the huge campaign for the seals in Europe (from January 2nd, 2008 to the end of 2010), were possible thanks to Ericka who personally paid for most of the CATCA campaign expenses and to the kind support of local and national anti seal hunt colleagues in Canada and our wonderful colleagues in Ireland, Poland and the US that sent us some money to support our work.

-These are the highlights of the successes we have achieved for the animals with our intensive campaigns and high end lobbying in the last couple of years:
+These are the highlights of the successes we have achieved for the animals with our intensive campaigns and high end lobbying in the last years:

 CATCA keeps pushing and trying to secure the seal hunt ban in Europe.
 We had our last meeting at the European Commission in September 2010 and in April 2011 we had a meeting at the WTO (World Trade Centre), about the case of Canada-Norway vs the EU, for the ban on the import trade of seal products.
 This EU ban that we helped to achieved, is slowly ending this senseless slaughter of baby seals.

 CATCA has become an entrepreneur and an expert in exposing the illegal E-commerce on protected animal species in Latin America since 2009.

 June 2011 to date: Our efforts are finally paying off.
 One major international Latin American advertisement website decided to ban all wildlife from their internet site.